 Yes.
 You need to ensure that your procedures are fair, particularly if your unincorporated association owns property.
 For example, to be fair you must give:

 - members who can vote, notice of meetings in advance so they can vote on the issues being decided

 - members a chance to respond if they are being disciplined

 Yes.
 Unincorporated associations cannot pursue illegal purposes or goals that are against the law.
 For example, an association cannot be formed to illegally harass people who hold a particular political view.

-If a group of people has ‘making a profit’ as one of their purposes or goals, they will likely be considered a partnership rather than an unincorporated association.
+If a group of people has ‘making a profit’ as one of their purposes or goals, they may be considered a partnership rather than an unincorporated association.